devicetree-org/lopper/README-architecture.txt

    is_compat( node, compat_string_to_test )

-Lopper will call that function when processing an lopper assist operation for a specified node.
+Lopper will call that function when processing a lopper assist operation for a specified node.
 The node in question and the lopper operation defined ID string are arguments to the function call.
 If the module is compatible with the passed ID string, it returns the function name to call for further processing and empty